 In the UK, beloveds like Queen Elizabeth II and Winston Churchill famously drank gin and tonics.
 The Queen still drinks a gin and tonic with lime before her lunch daily.
 In America, pop culture icons like Frank Sinatra brought gin and tonics to the fore.

-Meanwhile, the literary greats of the 20th century made gin and tonic a favored beverage of literature buffs everywhere and across decades, whether they are called Bohemians, beatnicks, hippies, or some other individual generally obsessed with the humanities.
-Famous story tellers who loved gin and tonic include Earnest Hemmingway, F Scott Fitzgerald, and Alfred Hitchcock.
+Meanwhile, the literary greats of the 20th century made gin and tonic a favored beverage of literature buffs everywhere and across decades, whether they are called Bohemians, beatniks, hippies, or some other individual generally obsessed with the humanities.
+Famous storytellers who loved gin and tonic include Ernest Hemingway, F Scott Fitzgerald, and Alfred Hitchcock.

 The most recent gin and tonic renaissance